HalfonLab/post_processing_SCRMshaw_pipeline/README.md

 1. INPUT:

 The only file required for this script is the concatenated output(set of predictions) of SCRMshaw-HD (10 bp offset) and the number of predictions to take if more than 5000 (default), and gff annotation file.
+The concatened output can be obtained using the script "concatenatingOffsetsResults.sh".
+However, a better solution is to run the complete post-processing pipeline using the script "post_processing_complete.sh", which will do the concatenation, run the post processing, and clean up the directories.

 2. USAGE:

+For running on the CCR cluster at University at Buffalo, use the Slurm script "Slurm_postProc-complete.sh" as follows:

+sbatch Slurm_postProc-complete.sh <path-to-GFF-annotation-file>

-Pipeline requires MACs2 installed on the system.It will also check the status of MACs2 installation or will terminate with the error.
+If running elsewhere, note that the pipeline requires MACs2 installed on the system.It will also check the status of MACs2 installation or will terminate with the error.
-Following basic modules are required to run this script.Please make sure these modules have already been properly installed and are recognizable. pybedtools, statistics, scipy, numpy, pandas, csv, subprocess, shutil and itertools.\
+The following Python modules are also required to run this script.
+Please make sure these modules have already been properly installed and are recognizable: pybedtools, statistics, scipy, numpy, pandas, csv, subprocess, shutil and itertools.
-For running it on cluster, simply import the followings:

-module load python/anaconda \
-module load pybedtools/0.8.0 \
-module load MACS2

 Following is an example of command line execution.
 >python postProcessingScrmshawPipeline.py  -so SCRMshawConcatenatedOutputFile  -num 5000  -topN Median -gff GFFfile